justiceo/spectest/README.md

 ### Controlling request rate

 To avoid overwhelming your server during test runs, Fest supports a **requests per second (rps)** option.
 Set `rps` in `fest.config.js` or pass `--rps=<number>` on the command line.
 A simple token bucket limiter ensures that no more than the configured number of requests are sent each second.

+### Randomizing test order

+Use the `--randomize` flag or set `randomize: true` in `fest.config.js` to shuffle tests that share the same `order` value.
+This helps catch hidden dependencies without changing the overall order of distinct groups.